CONCEPT PREVIEW Fill in the blank(s) to correctly complete each s... | Channels for Pearson+

 Textbook QuestionTextbook Question

 CONCEPT PREVIEW Fill in the blank(s) to correctly complete each sentence.
-The point (-1, 3) lies in quadrant ________ in the rectangular coordinate system.
+The circle with equation x² + y² = 49 has center with coordinates ________ and radius equal to _______.

 Verified Solution